chriseyre2000/contentful-to-neo4j/README.md

 Known issues:

 - Embedded images are not referenced.
-- Seems to hang at end - need to close the session when done.
 - No tests.
-- No batching of commands.
 - Only handles string and number primitives in fields.
-- No paging of contentful